-The Peter and Paul Cathedral is an early 18th century cathedral with a lavish Baroque interior.
+The Peter and Paul Cathedral is an early eighteenth-century cathedral with a lavish Baroque interior.
 Peter the Great and most of the tsars after him were buried here.

 Construction of the Peter and Paul Cathedral started in 1712.
 It replaced the wooden Peter and Paul Church that was built at the Peter and Paul Fortress in 1703, shortly after Peter the Great founded St. Petersburg.